 We met our group at the south end of Playa del Carmen’s bustling pedestrian walkway, Quinta Avenida (or Fifth Avenue), known for its endless boutiques, cafes, tequila tasting rooms, and more.
 Our tour group consisted of Michael and myself, a fun family from Ohio, who we quickly bonded with over our shared love of travel and good food, and of course, our incredible guide, Alejandro.

-Alejandro kicked off our tour by giving us a refreshing bottle of agua de jamaica (hibiscus iced tea) as he gave us a quick lesson on the history of Playa del Carmen.
+Alejandro kicked off our tour by giving us a refreshing bottle of agua de jamaica (hibiscus iced tea).
+After that, he gave us a quick lesson on the history of Playa del Carmen.
 This coastal city was once a small fishing town and passageway to Cozumel, an island across the Cozumel Channel known for its stunning scuba and snorkeling spots.

 In recent years, this former “pitstop” has been transformed into a popular tourist destination and vibrant city in its own right, and one of its main attractions is, of course, the food!
 So without further ado, let’s get to the good stuff…